📈 How a Retail App Can Help You Improve Your Business

-The digitalization of e-Commerce is one of the largest markets that is being significantly influenced by digital technologies over the past decade.
-And when it comes to mobile commerce, this market is constantly growing.
+The digitization of e-Commerce is one of the largest markets that has been significantly influenced by digital technologies over the past decade.
+When it comes to mobile commerce, this market is still constantly growing.

 For the next several years, the average annual growth is projected to reach 27%, with an overall increase in smartphone adoption by no less than 10%.

-For you as a business owner, it means that the demand for m-Commerce solutions is consistently increasing and surely will be high in the future.
+For you as a business owner, that means that the demand for m-Commerce solutions is consistently increasing and will surely be high in the future.

-If we take more “down-to-earth” numbers, nearly half of all online shoppers use their mobile devices to make purchases, being the most used type of devices for online shopping.
+If we take more “down-to-earth” numbers, nearly half of all online shoppers use their mobile devices to make purchases, making them the most used type of device for online shopping.

-So, your own retail app with good UI/UX design can help your business in many ways from expanding your clientele to using modern technologies to allow users to take a look at the product virtually.
+So, your own retail app with a good UI/UX design can help your business in many ways: from expanding your clientele, to using modern technologies to allow users to take a virtual look at your product.

-If you’d like to learn more about it, build your own retail mobile app, or improve the existing solution — welcome!
+If you want to learn more about it, build your own retail mobile app, or improve the existing solution — welcome!

 Businesses in the retail industry can benefit from having their own app in many ways.
 Sales, loyalty, data analysis — all of that can be significantly improved with a well-developed app.

 By developing a retail mobile app, you can extend the boundaries of your location.
-For example, you can start addressing not only people who walk nearby the store or live in the same area but all online shoppers in your country or even abroad — depending on your business model.
+For example, you can start not only “targeting” the people who walk past your store or live in the same area, but also all online shoppers in your country or even abroad, depending on your business model.

-Besides, the COVID-19 pandemic has transformed the industry fundamentally.
+Besides, the COVID-19 pandemic has fundamentally transformed the industry.
 First and foremost, many people had to become familiar with online shopping to minimize the risks of getting infected.

-Thus, the part of the population who simply prefer shopping online is now compounded by those who got used to it due to the pandemic.
+Thus, the part of the population who simply prefer shopping online has now been “compounded” by those who just got used to it due to the pandemic.

-If we take a look at small retailers, compared to the other years, their online sales went up by 110% in winter 2020-2021, especially holidays.
-Consequently, the demand is steadily increasing, and more people are getting involved in online shopping.
+If we take a closer look at small retailers, compared to other years, their online sales went up by 110% in winter 2020-2021, eespecially during the holidays.
+Consequently, the demand has been steadily increasing, and more and more people are getting involved in online shopping.

-A retail mobile app is a great tool to increase sales rapidly & long-standing.
+A retail mobile app is a great tool that can help rapidly (but still long-term) increase sales.

 You can also use an eCommerce mobile application to introduce loyalty programs and improve the in-store experience, which also contributes to a sales increase.

-Additionally, a retail mobile app allows you to use push-notifications that are great for boosting sales.
-You can use them to send personalized offers, remind about the items users review, inform them about special deals, etc.
+Additionally, a retail mobile app allows you to use push-notifications that are great for boosting sales; you can use them to send personalized offers, remind users about the items they have reviewed, inform them about special deals, etc.

-A retail mobile app can help you keep your brand prominent in the marketplace.
-Let’s take a look at how exactly it can help you increase customers’ loyalty.
+A retail mobile app can help you keep your brand prominent on the market.
+Let’s take a look at how exactly it can help you increase your customers’ loyalty.

-Loyalty programs make customers feel special and personally treated, which can make them more interested in the regular use of your app.
+On the one hand, loyalty programs can make customers feel special and personally treated, which can make them more interested in your app, and they may start using it regularly.
 On the other hand, these programs provide users with exclusive content, such as:

-A gamification element is a proven way to create a fascinating UX.
+Gamification is a proven way that can create a fascinating UX design.
 The 2 main rules that apply here: it should be useful and creative.

-For example, you can implement in-app currency (it may be something unique like stars in the Starbucks app or simply “points” like in the Pinkberry online app).
-Users can get this currency for visiting your store, making purchases, taking part in various activities, etc. Afterward, they can exchange these points for other goods, discounts, and so on.
+For example, you can implement in-app currency (it can be something unique like stars on the Starbucks app or simply “points” like on the Pinkberry online app).
+Users can get this currency for visiting your store, making purchases, taking part in various activities, etc. Afterwards, they can exchange these points for other goods, discounts, and so on.

-Another thing that’s good for loyalty improvement a retail app can provide is coupons for free gifts, special discounts — simply anything you want.
+Another thing that can be great for loyalty improvement is coupons for free gifts and special discounts — simply, anything you want.

-Additionally, you can provide coupons for inviting new friends to the app.
-Or you can draw attention to the new products by providing coupons for buying them.
+Furthermore, you can offer coupons for inviting new friends to your app.
+Alternatively, you can draw attention to new products by providing coupons for buying them.

 Besides, cashback is something that you can offer to increase brand loyalty as well.

-A retail mobile app can offer you wide analysis capabilities.
+A retail mobile app can offer you many options for a wide analysis.
 One of the most useful features is that you can quickly access the statistics of users’ purchases and analyze their shopping data.

 Apart from that, you can analyze other statistics, such as:

-In case you already have an app that’s developed on an app builder like Appypie so-called “out-of-the-box” apps), it can happen that certain integrations with your POS, ERP, or other systems aren’t possible because of the app builder’s limitations.
+In case you already have an app that was developed with the help of an app builder like Appypie so-called “out-of-the-box” apps), it can happen that certain integrations with your POS, ERP, or other systems won’t be possible because of the app builder’s limitations.

-Conversely, a custom retail app can be fully tailored to your business needs & enable all needed integrations.
-Thus, it’s more beneficial in the long run since you won’t have to pay for features that you don’t need.
+Conversely, a custom retail app can be fully tailored to your business needs with all the needed integrations.
+Thus, it’s more beneficial in the long run since you don’t have to pay for features that you most likely won’t need.

-Besides, you should take into account that certain features are accessible for mobile apps only.
-For instance, push-notifications — websites can be modified with desktop notifications instead, while PWAs are unable to use both of these options.
+Besides, you should take into account that certain features are only accessible for mobile apps.
+For instance, push-notifications.
+Websites can be modified with desktop notifications instead, while PWAs are unable to use either one of these options.

-However, many of them eventually build a custom solution.
-Let’s review the main use cases when one of the options might meet your business needs better and why businesses switch to a custom one.
+However, many of them eventually do build a custom solution.
+Let’s review the main use cases; hopefully, they will help you understand which one of the options might meet your business needs better and why you should consider switching to a custom one.

-App builders are used by businesses at the early stages of digitalization.
-It can be beneficial for your business in several ways:
+App builders are used by businesses at early stages of digitization.
+They can be beneficial for your business in several different ways:

 On the other hand, app builders have limited functionality & design templates, with having a lower security level than custom solutions normally do.

-Besides, it often happens that “out-of-the-box” apps aren’t compatible with APIs, ERP, and other systems, which can be problematic for businesses in the future — in case they’d want an additional feature, it won’t be possible to integrate it.
+Besides, it often happens that “out-of-the-box” apps aren’t compatible with APIs, ERP, and other systems, which can become problematic for businesses in the future: in case they want any additional features, it won’t be possible to integrate them.

-So, based on these pros & cons, these are the 2 most popular use cases of app builders:
+So, based on these pros & cons, there are 2 most popular use cases of app builders:

 # 1: If one isn’t sure whether an app is something that would fully meet their business needs, they can opt for a cheaper and less time-consuming solution to test out the idea and provide an MVP to customers.

-# 2: Some businesses aren’t ready to spend money on the development at once.
-Thus, it’s easier for them to pay a monthly subscription for an app builder than to hire a development team.
+# 2: Some businesses aren’t ready to spend money on the development all at once.
+Thus, it’s easier for them to pay for a monthly subscription on an app builder than to hire a full-on development team.

-Yet, such apps aren’t always successful since they have quite a basic UI, limited functionality, and lack uniqueness.
-Thus, it can create a wrong impression that mobile apps in general are not that helpful for your business while the problem will be in a poor experience.
+Nevertheless, such apps aren’t always successful since they have a pretty basic UI design, limited functionality, and lack uniqueness.
+That can create the wrong impression that mobile apps in general aren’t really helpful for businesses.

-Normally, custom apps are more advanced solutions that businesses build after making sure that it’s what their business needs.
-It’s mostly beneficial for them since:
+Normally, custom apps are more advanced solutions that businesses build after making sure that it’s exactly what their business needs.
+They are beneficial for them since:

-However, a custom retail app isn’t that affordable and requires more time, compared to using app builders.
+However, a custom retail app isn’t that affordable and requires more time compared to app builders.

-Taking these positive and negative sides of custom solutions into account, here are the most popular use cases:
+Taking these benefits and drawbacks of custom solutions into account, here are the most popular use cases:

-# 1: You know that the idea you have will work — meaning you either successfully trade on third-party services or have made an MVP that came out successful after a testing time.
+# 1: You know that the idea you have will work, meaning, you either already successfully trade on third-party services or have made an MVP that came out successfully after a certain testing time.

-# 2: The app builder solution isn’t able to cover your new business needs or you’ve overgrown the stage when it was enough — you have more users now, you need more advanced functionality & design, etc.
+# 2: The app builder solution isn’t able to cover all of your new business needs or you’ve outgrown the stage when it was enough — you have more users now, you need more advanced functionality & design, etc.

-A little sidenote: if you were doubting whether you should develop a mobile or web-based app, take a look at these statistics.
-93% of mobile consumers would prefer online shopping using retail apps over the PWA.
+A little sidenote: if you weren’t sure whether you should develop a mobile or web-based app, take a look at these statistics: 93% of mobile consumers would prefer online shopping using retail apps over PWA.

-However, if you plan to improve the in-store experience only, it might be more reasonable to create a PWA so customers won’t have to download your app for a quick tour around the store — it can be discouraging.
+However, if you only plan to improve the in-store experience, it might be more reasonable to create a PWA so that customers won’t have to download your app for a quick tour around the store — that can be pretty discouraging.

 In this section, we’ll review the main features of a retail mobile app.
-Sure thing, you might need something additional or don’t need a certain feature — each case is unique.
+Sure thing, you might need something additional or might not need a certain feature — each case is unique.

-We often recommend making this feature optional so that users won’t be discouraged by the sign-up process.
-As for retail business, our recommendation would be to make it optional yet encourage customers to do it.
+We often recommend making this feature optional so users don’t get discouraged by the sign-up process.
+As for retail businesses, our advice would be to still make the sign up optional, yet encourage customers to do it.

 For instance, offer to save all details like a payment option, phone number, etc., so that the next time users won’t have to type it in again.

-Additionally, chosen items are deleted from the cart when a user closes the app without having an account.
-So, to allow users to save or choose them as “Favourites”, an account needs to be created.
+Additionally, previously chosen items are deleted from the cart when a user with no account closes the app.
+So, to allow users to save items as “Favorites,” an account needs to be created.

-If you want to ask for the registration at the very beginning, a name and email/phone number should do it.
+If you want to ask for registration at the very beginning, name and email/phone number should do it.
 After that, you might additionally need:

 Besides, it might be a good idea to offer Social Sign Up.
-In this way, users would be able to share their experiences at your store on their accounts, providing you with additional advertising.
+This way, users will be able to share their experiences at your store on their accounts, providing you with additional advertising.

-On this screen, users should be able to have quick access to all main features.
-It can include:
+On this screen, users should be able to have quick access to all the main features.
+That can include:

-You can also add an “About us” tab somewhere on the Home Screen and place contact information — phone numbers, addresses, etc., and links to Social Media accounts so users could quickly find it without the need to search it on the internet.
+You can also add an “About us” tab somewhere on the Home Screen and place contact information — phone numbers, addresses, etc., and links to Social Media accounts so users can quickly find you online without having to look for you themselves.